aa32555/YDBDoc/AdminOpsGuide/basicops.rst

 **ydb_dmterm** (gtm_dmterm) specifies a [NO]DMTERM state at process initiation where application setting applied to $PRINCIPAL also apply to direct mode interactions; a case-insensitive value of "1", "yes", or "true" establishes a DMTERM state at process initiation where direct mode uses default terminal characteristics and ignores application settings for $PRINCIPAL; all other values, including no value, result in the default VIEW "NODMTERM" behavior.

-**ydb_env_translate** (gtm_env_translate) specifies the path to a shared library to implement the optional YottaDB `environment translation facility <https://docs.yottadb.com/ProgrammersGuide/langfeat.html#optional-yottadb-environment-translation-facility>` _ that can assist in resolving extended global references, to assist in application portability across platforms.
+**ydb_env_translate** (gtm_env_translate) specifies the path to a shared library to implement the optional YottaDB `environment translation facility <https://docs.yottadb.com/ProgrammersGuide/langfeat.html#optional-yottadb-environment-translation-facility>`_ to aid application portability across platforms by translating strings into global directory references.

 **ydb_error_on_jnl_file_lost** (gtm_error_on_jnl_file_lost) causes a runtime error when set to 1 in case of problems with journaling (disk space issues etc.).
 Setting this environment variable to 0 (or having it undefined) is the default behavior which is to turn off journaling in case of problems.